zurai02/registery/README.md

 If you have a technical issue, please join our [Discord server](https://discord.gg/aVzSvXCy5v)!

+Please follow our ToS, which can be found [here](https://is-a.stupid.cat/terms)

 ## Register
 1. Fork [the repository](https://github.com/Is-A-Stupid-Cat/register/fork).
 2. Make a json file in the `domains` directory, for example `example.json`.